Updated: October 16, 2022

 As much as we can be cautious about locking our homes and not walking alone at night, it is impossible to account for all possibilities.
 That is why insurance can be so important.
 Yet millions of Filipinos are uninsured.

 Insurance that covers you in the case of a burglary can help you replace your possessions, which could cost hundreds of thousands of pesos.
 For people who own their homes, homeowners insurance covers most of the contents.
 For those who are renting, renters insurance is necessary.

 What is renters insurance?
 Here is a quick guide.

 What is renters insurance?

-Renters insurance provides cover for your possessions if you don’t own a home.
-In other words, when you are renting your place, your things are vulnerable to damage and theft but are not covered by the landlord’s insurance.
-Renters insurance pays out claims in this context.
+Renters insurance provides coverage for your possessions if you don’t own a home.
+In other words, when renting your place, your things are vulnerable to damage and theft but are not covered by the landlord’s insurance.
+Renters’ insurance pays out claims in this context.

-Renters insurance can actually cover 3 types of claims, not just the one.
+Renters’ insurance can actually cover 3 types of claims, not just one.
 These include:

 - damage and loss of possessions

 - additional living expenses

 Personal liability cover refers to claims for any damages you cause to someone else’s property or person.
 For example, if you accidentally hit them with your bike and they need medical treatment, your renters’ insurance may pay their bills.
 If their phone also breaks, your renters’ insurance may cover repairs or replacements.